-Looking for a fun and easy Independence Day Craft for your kids to make?
+Looking for a fun and easy patriotic craft for your kids to make?
 These 4th of July twig ornaments incorporate painting, glittering, using a glue gun and tying knots.
-And you’ll end up with a cute, patriotic ornament that you can hand on your patio or deck!
+The results: a cute, Independence Day ornament to display on your deck or patio.

 These simple patriotic twig ornaments will add a festive splash of American pride to your yard or patio.
 They look great standing on their own or strung together in a garland.
 Bonus: they’re really fun to make!
 Let me show you how we did it.

 To make your 4th of July twig ornaments, you’ll need:

 - red, white and blue acrylic paint

 - glue gun